Courtesy: Ball State Athletics

 In her final two collegiate seasons at Louisville, Mowat earned All-Conference USA accolades and was named to the league’s all-tournament team.
 She captured low-medalist honors at the 2000 conference meet and followed that performance by helping her team qualify for an NCAA Regional in 2001.
 In addition to playing, Mowat was highly successful in the classroom.
 In 2001, she was named to the NGCA All-America Scholar Team and the ESPN The Magazine Academic All-America First Team.
 A 2001 NCAA Woman of the Year nominee, Mowat was honored as a Conference USA Postgraduate Scholarship recipient plus was named to C-USA’s Honor Roll and Louisville’s Dean’s List.

 Mowat continues to compete in various golf tournaments.
-She captured first-place honors in the Indiana Women’s Golf Association Mid-Am Championship in 2006 and again in 2007, while placing fourth in 2008.
-She finished fourth in the same event last summer.
-Mowat also fired a 71-74=145 to claim second place at the 2002 Tennessee Women’s Open in Dixon, Tenn.
-Mowat competed in the 2002 Ontario Women’s Amateur and Canadian Women’s Amateur, finishing in the Top 20 of both tournaments.
+She captured first-place honors in the Indiana Women’s Golf Association Mid-Am Championship in 2006 and again in 2007.
+Mowat also placed second at the 2002 Tennessee Women’s Open in Dixon, Tenn.
+She competed in the 2002 Ontario Women’s Amateur and Canadian Women’s Amateur, finishing in the Top 20 of both tournaments.

 High School: Lester B. Pearson H.S. in Burlington, Ontario